Konzui/Quixel-Portal/DEVELOPER_GUIDE.md

 ### What This Addon Does

-The Quixel Portal addon integrates Quixel Megascans with Blender by:
+The Quixel Portal addon integrates Quixel Bridge with Blender by:
-- Opening Quixel Portal in a dedicated Electron-based browser window
-- Maintaining persistent login sessions
+- Listening for asset exports from Quixel Bridge via socket communication
-- Automatically importing downloaded assets into Blender
+- Automatically importing exported assets into Blender
 - Organizing assets with proper materials, LODs, and variations

 ### High-Level Architecture

-The addon consists of two main components:
+The addon consists of a single Python component:

 1. **Python Addon** (Blender side)
    - Runs inside Blender
    - Handles asset import and processing
-   - Communicates with Electron via file-based IPC
+   - Communicates with Quixel Bridge via socket on port 24981

-2. **Electron App** (Standalone application)
-   - Runs as a separate process
-   - Provides a browser window for Quixel Portal
-   - Detects downloads and sends import requests to Blender

 ### Communication Method

-The two components communicate using **file-based IPC** (Inter-Process Communication):
-- Files are written to a temporary directory (`%TEMP%/quixel_portal/`)
+The addon communicates with Quixel Bridge using **socket-based communication**:
-- Python polls for request files
+- Python listens on `localhost:24981` for JSON data from Quixel Bridge
-- Electron writes requests and reads completions
+- Quixel Bridge sends JSON data when assets are exported
-- No direct process communication needed
+- No file-based IPC needed - direct socket communication

 ---